amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-translation-intro/tutorial.md

 ## Create a Google Cloud Platform (GCP) project if you don't have one

-If you already have a Google Cloud Platform project, you can skip this step.
+**If you already have a Google Cloud Platform project, you can skip this step**.

-If you don't have a Google Cloud Platform (GCP) project yet, you can click this button to set one up.
-Be sure to sign up for the free trial when you do so.
-(You can also set up your project via [this link](https://cloud.google.com/free/)).
+If you don't have a Google Cloud Platform (GCP) project yet, create one [here](https://cloud.google.com/free/).
+Be sure to sign up for free trial credits.

-`walkthrough project-billing-setup`
+**Note the name of your new project** — you'll use that in the next step.

-Once you have a GCP project created, note its name— you'll use that in the next step.
+Return to this tab once you're done.

 ## Set your project in the Cloud Shell and create an API Key

-Set the cloud shell to use your GCP project— whether new or existing— as follows (replacing `<project-name>` with the name of your project:
+First, run the following command to ensure that the Cloud Shell is using the correct GCP project— whether new or existing— as follows (replacing `<project-name>` with the name of your project):

 ```bash
   gcloud config set project <project-name>